EmbarkStudios/rust-gpu/docs/src/codegen-args.md

 For more information, also see [the `SPIR-🇹` repository](https://github.com/EmbarkStudios/spirt).

+### `--spirt-passes PASSES`

+Enable additional `SPIR-🇹` passes, as listed in `PASSES` (comma-separated).
+_Note: passes that are not already enabled by default are considered experimental and likely not ready for production use, this flag exists primarily for testing.*

 ### `--dump-spirt-passes DIR`

 Dump the `SPIR-🇹` module across passes (i.e. all of the versions before/after each pass), as a combined report, to a pair of files (`.spirt` and `.spirt.html`) in `DIR`.